VegaDeftwing/OpGuidesHugoSrc/content/Engineering/6-howwework.md

 if you have multiple monitors before setting the wallpaper though you'll probably want to arrange your monitors correctly, for this you can use `xrandr` , read the man page for more information.
 You can add the command you use to set up your displays to your i3 config file to apply them at each reboot

+{{< columns >}}

-if you have a high resolution monitor and things are small, you may want to look here: https://wiki.archlinux.org/index.php/HiDPI , the best thing from this is to add
+if you have a high resolution monitor and things are small, you may want to look here: https://wiki.archlinux.org/index.php/HiDPI , the best thing from this is to add the text on the right to your `/etc/environment` file.

+<--->

 ```bash
 QT_QPA_PLATFORMTHEME=qt5ct